ElKornacio/Robust-Timers/README.md

 <a name="RobustTimers+save"></a>

 ### robustTimers.save(handler)
-If handler is provided - registers it as default saving function this.onSaveHandler.
+If handler is provided - registers it as default saving function this.__onSaveHandler.
-If not - trying to save all inner state using this.onSaveHandler.
+If not - trying to save all inner state using this.__onSaveHandler.

 **Kind**: instance method of <code>[RobustTimers](#RobustTimers)</code>
+**Throws**:

+- Will throw an exception if there are no save handler, or if save handler did not return promise.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |